learn-co-curriculum/js-advanced-functions-introduction/README.md

 ## On Character and Programming Languages

-As you learn more programming languages, you'll come to learn that they each have a point of view, an essential view on the world.
-It's like how a lot of our favorite authors or artists have a certain style that gives them away:
+As you learn more more about other programming languages, you'll come to realize that they each have a point of view--themes and patterns that may be unique to them that will become more obvious as you become familiar.
+Consider some of your favorite authors or artists; many of them likely have a certain style that gives their work away without it being explictly stated:

-* Tarantino movies involve shootouts and pop culture references
+* For example, many Quentin Tarantino movies involve shootouts and pop culture references from bygone years
 * Maria Callas' _bel canto_ wedding of emotional tension with vocal interpretation
-* Dickens novels usually feature noble, but poor, people showing virtue against a cold world
+* Dickens novels usually feature noble, but poor, people showing virtue against a cruel world
-* Rothko paintings are huge in scope and seem designed to dominate your emotions
+* Rothko paintings are very large in scope and seem designed to dominate your emotions

 Like these creators, JavaScript has a fundamental point of view: